 Will Underfloor Heating Crack Tiles?
 Floor Covering Myths Explained

-The truth is that with the right underfloor heating installer, your heating will not crack your tiles, solely on the basis that they are being heated from underneath.
+Your heating will not crack your tiles, solely on the basis that they are being heated from underneath.
 Rather, it is a combination of other factors that make this result an eventuality.
-Here are the most common reasons tiles might crack, and what we do to prevent it.

 Does Underfloor Heating Work With Tiles?

-Underfloor heating works with every flooring type, provided that it is installed in a way that is not detrimental to the integrity of the material and foundation.
+Underfloor heating works with every flooring type provided that it is installed in a way that is not detrimental to the integrity of the material and foundation.
 How underfloor heating works at Easyflow should not affect the integrity of your tiles.
 In fact, tiles are often considered one of the most efficient floor coverings to lay over our system.
 They are more likely to be made of heat-conductive materials, which retain heat and stay warm for longer periods of time.

 However, other factors need to be accounted for during installation and when the system is operated for the first time after the underfloor heating installer has finished.
 Even the best electric underfloor heating or hydronic heating setup can result in cracked tiles if the aftercare is not handled properly.

-Reasons Why Tiled Floors Crack
+Reasons Why Tiled Floors Would Crack

 Thermal Shock